 Less is more when tapering, but it doesn’t mean you should stop moving

-- Tuesday: Easy 90-minute cycle, easy three-kilometer swim
+- Tuesday: Easy 90-minute cycle and easy 3K swim

-- Wednesday: Two to three-hour bike with high power intervals, 60-minute run
+- Wednesday: Two to three-hour bike with high power intervals and 60-minute run

 - Friday: Rest